Dragoon4002/gooz_backend/API.md

 ### RENT_PAID

 Broadcasted when a player pays rent to another player.
+The payer pays the rent amount plus a 1% transaction fee.

 ```json
 {